Peter Dante

-Peter Francis Dante (born December 16, 1968) is an American character actor and comedian.
-He frequently appears in films from Happy Madison Productions alongside his friend Adam Sandler.
+Peter Francis Dante (born December 16, 1968) is an American character actor, comedian and singer.
+He appeared in films from Happy Madison Productions alongside Adam Sandler seven times until his controversial arrest led to the pair separating.

 Career

 Dante's roles are usually alongside Jonathan Loughran and/or Allen Covert.
 He played Peter in Little Nicky.
 In Grandma's Boy he played Dante.
 He played a lawyer named Tommy in Adam Sandler's movie Big Daddy.
 He played the quarterback Gee Grenouille in The Waterboy and Murph "Murphy" in Mr. Deeds.
 He played a security guard in 50 First Dates.

 Dante was an actor and producer for the film Grandma's Boy.
 In the film, Dante played a zany drug dealer with a pet chimpanzee, lion and elephant.
 He played a firefighter in the film I Now Pronounce You Chuck and Larry, and Danny Guiterrez in Strange Wilderness.
 He also played the role of Steve Spirou's son in Adam Sandler's 2012 film That's My Boy.

 Dante also worked in Grown Ups 2 as Officer Peter Dante who was paired up with Shaquille O'Neal's character Officer Fluzoo.